When Karen Hsu’s 9-year-old dog, Maggie, senses an upcoming hike, the black lab’s tail goes wild.

 “If you are wary of dogs, seeing a 70-pound black lab running toward you can be unnerving,” Hsu says.

 Your best bet is to assume that every hiker you meet on the trail doesn’t like dogs until they prove otherwise.
 Always give hound-less hikers the right of way.
-Make your pet sit beside you, or put him on a leash while they pass.
+Make your pet sit beside you, or put them on a leash while they pass.

 If you’re in a wooded area, leave the extending leash at home.
 Otherwise, you might spend more time untangling it from branches and shrubs than enjoying your walk.